bharathsai369/Quilla/README.md

    npm start
    ```

-This command serves the static frontend via Express and starts the backend API.
+➡️ This will serve the static frontend via Express and start the backend API.

 ---